How to Apply

 Each student will have to decide how to spend the first summer after law school.
 Some students come to the program in their second summer.
 Many students in the program have found it an excellent investment as part of their law school experience.
 Here are some things students have emphasized:

 Quality of the externships.
 Students work in federal agencies and nonprofit groups that are national leaders in their fields.
 By working with leaders in their fields, Moritz students learn-by-doing policy and law practice.
+Check out the Externships page for a year-by-year list of prior placements since 2003.

 Put yourself on the national stage.
 A summer working in Washington, D.C., underscores to prospective employers your seriousness about working and living in the nation’s capital.
 More broadly, working in D.C. is a national legal experience that many future employers nationwide value.